WE ARE ONLY ABLE TO TAKE SEABIRDS AT PRESENT. THEY MUST HAVE BEEN SEEN BY A VET AND CLEARED AS SUITABLE FOR REHABILITATION.

 Sign up for our membership scheme

-In the meantime, the best way to show your support for Mousehole Wild Bird Hospital Cornwall is by making a donation.
+You can show your support for Mousehole Wild Bird Hospital Cornwall by making a donation.

 Make a donation